CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

-# Migrate existing data using Azure Data Factory
+# Lab 02: Migrate existing data using Azure Data Factory

+## Estimated Duration: 45 Minutes

-## Lab scenario
+## Lab Scenario

 In Azure Data Factory, Azure Cosmos DB is supported as a source of data ingest and as a target (sink) of data output.
 In this lab, we will populate Azure Cosmos DB using a helpful command-line utility and then use Azure Data Factory to move a subset of data from one container to another.

-## Lab objectives
+## Lab Objectives

 In this lab, you will complete the following tasks:
 - Task 1: Create and seed your Azure Cosmos DB for NoSQL account.
 - Task 2: Create Azure Data Factory resource.

-### Task 1: Create and seed your Azure Cosmos DB for NoSQL account
+## Task 1: Create and seed your Azure Cosmos DB for NoSQL account

 In this task, you'll create and configure an Azure Cosmos DB for NoSQL account, followed by seeding it with a database and container using a command-line utility.